miyendisa/ticket-price/README.md

 ticket price.
 If the person has selected a return trip for the "Journey Type," a 20% discount is applied on the ticket price.
-* The price of ticket per km is applied as 0,10 TL.
+* The price of ticket per km is applied as 0,10 $.

 ---